 Cour du Commerce Saint-André is one of the few streets that have retained their original cobblestones.
 With its old-looking store signs it is reminiscent of this ‘Old Paris’ that existed before the great urban works of Baron Haussmann.

 It was on Cour du Commerce Saint-André that doctors Guillotin and Louis tried out their revolutionary invention: the guillotine.
 To make sure the deadly apparatus worked well, a number of sheep were beheaded by the sharp blade.

 Some of Paris’ oldest restaurants are there

 The street is bordered by Le Procope, the first café opened in Paris (and in the world).
-Founded in 1686 it was the meeting place for the literary gents during Molière’s time.
+Founded in 1686 it was the meeting place for the literary gents and the theatre troupe of the late Molière.
 In the 18th century, it was a meeting place for Voltaire, Rousseau, Diderot and Benjamin Franklin, then Ambassador to France.
 The interior is decorated in the 18th century style with Pompeian walls, crystal chandeliers and oval portraits of famous French patrons.
 Look out for Napoleon Bonaparte’s hat on display in a glass case at the entrance (access via rue de l’Ancienne Comédie).

 The other well-known café is the Relais Odéon (or Bistro 1900), worth noted for its beautiful Art Nouveau style facade.